rocky/python-spark/example/gdb-loc/README.md

 * "breakpoint" command positions with optional conditions
 * "list" comand source text ranges

-Perhaps this could be done with a very complicated regular expression.
+This could be done with a very complicated regular expression: there is nothing in the way of nesting here.
 However breaking it up into two levels I think helps clarity a lot.
 And even what I have here is a little bit complicated.

 In the parsing, we use a reduction check so we can distinguish context when an identifier is used as a filename or as a separator word like